Do you want to create a successful YouTube channel? According to reports, 75% of kids say they want to become YouTubers.

 AI Voices in YouTube Videos

 Text-to-speech has been around for a while, but the last few years are when it started to emerge in content creation.
-One of the reasons for this is TikTok’s auto-narration feature, which then flowed over into YouTube Shorts.

 As AI voices have gotten better and better, they’re becoming more common in YouTube content.
-It’s especially popular in formats like:

 • Information videos